Multiorder topological superfluid phase transitions in a two-dimensional optical superlattice: Numerical results

-We numerically obtain the order parameter $\Delta$ by minimizing $\Omega$.
 The phase diagrams are displayed in FIG.\ref{fig-phase}(a) and (b) with different interaction strengths.
+For simplicity, here we firstly consider the balanced A-B filling case $\delta\mu=0$.
+Since our motivation for this work is based on the known FOTSF phase, we directly tune $V_z$ to obtain it at $\eta=1$.
 The superfluid phase region is composed of the trivial superfluid, FOTSF, and SOTSF phases.
+Moreover, SOTSF does not appear unless $\eta<1$, yielding that $\eta$ is vital for processing the SOTSF transition.
+The order parameters are found to be uniform in all the superfluid phases, i.e., $\delta\Delta=0$, due to the balanced A-B filling.
 To distinguish the FOTSF and SOTSF phases, we inspect two topological invariants: the Chern number $\mathcal{C}$ \cite{fukui2005chern} and the quadrupole moment $q_{xy}$ \cite{benalcazar2017quantized}.
 The Chern number is widely applied in characterizing MEMs, which is well known as bulk-edge correspondence.
 It is defined by